intercontinental-academia/intercontinental-academia.github.io/content/Meetings/wrap-up.md

 ---
 Chaired by Saadi Lahlou, Estevam Las Casas, and representatives of Paris Universities

-Location tba
+Location: Zoom, then Teemew

 _We will wrap up the June programme with instructions for the next months, including instructions for the use of VR social space and project room.
 Part of this meeting is an outlook on the October session, including the presentation of ICA's partner institutions in Paris._

 Topic guide:

 1. Reminder of agenda and instructions for the Paris and Belo Horizonte sessions by Saadi Lahlou and Estevam Las Casas